Vought SB2U Vindicator

-The Vought SB2U Vindicator is an American carrier-based dive bomber developed for the United States Navy in the 1930s, the first monoplane in this role.
+The Vought SB2U Vindicator is an American carrier-based dive bomber developed for the United States Navy (USN) in the 1930s, the first monoplane in this role.
 Vindicators still remained in service at the time of the Battle of Midway, but by 1943, all had been withdrawn to training units.
 It was known as the Chesapeake in Royal Navy service.

 Design and development

-In 1934, the United States Navy issued a requirement for a new Scout Bomber for carrier use, and received proposals from six manufacturers.
+In 1934, the United States Navy (USN) issued a requirement for a new Scout Bomber for carrier use, and received proposals from six manufacturers.
 The specification was issued in two parts, one for a monoplane, and one for a biplane.
 Vought submitted designs in both categories, which would become the XSB2U-1 and XSB3U-1 respectively.
 The biplane was considered alongside the monoplane design as a hedge against the U.S. Navy's reluctance to pursue the modern configuration.

 The XSB2U-1 was of conventional low-wing monoplane configuration with a retractable conventional tailwheel landing gear, the pilot and tail gunner being seated in tandem under a long greenhouse-style canopy.
 The fuselage was of steel tube construction, covered with aluminum panels from the nose to the rear cockpit with a fabric-covered rear fuselage, while the folding cantilever wing was of all-metal construction.
 A Pratt & Whitney R-1535 Twin-Wasp Junior radial engine drove a two-blade constant-speed propeller, which was intended to act as a dive brake during a dive bombing attack.
 The use of propeller braking was not entirely successful, and in practice US Navy Vindicators lowered the aircraft's undercarriage to act as a speed brake and dived at shallower angles.
 A single 1000 lb bomb could be carried on a swinging trapeze to allow it to clear the propeller in a steep dive, while further bombs could be carried under the wings to give a maximum bombload of 1500 lb.